rohit24388/my-spring-batch/README.md

 # spring-batch

-This implementation demonstrates how to manually run a batch job once and then restart it a single time if i fails.
+This implementation demonstrates how to use a custom ItemWriter to flush records to database one by one and catch all bad records and re-throw the corresponding exceptions to be intercepted by the StepExecutionListener (CustomChunkListener in this implementation)